me33awy/i3wm-config-file/README.md

 i3blocks.conf: The configuration file for i3blocks, a status bar for i3wm.
 This file includes settings for the appearance and behavior of the status bar, as well as the modules that are displayed in the bar. compton.conf: The configuration file for Compton, a compositor for Xorg.
 This file includes settings for transparency and other visual effects. scripts/: A directory containing various scripts that I use with my i3wm setup.
 These scripts include utilities for managing windows, changing the wallpaper, and more.

-## License
-This i3wm configuration is licensed under the MIT License.
-See the LICENSE file for more details.

-## Acknowledgments
-This configuration was inspired by the work of many other i3wm users and contributors.
-Special thanks to the i3wm development team and the developers of the various utilities and scripts that I use with my i3wm setup.